goldentroll/learn-javascript/project-javascript-g1-loops/README.md

 ```

 3. Create a for loop and log odd numbers from 1 to 11:
-4. Create a for loop and log event numbers from 11 to 1 in reverse:
+4. Create a for loop and log even numbers from 11 to 1 in reverse:
 5. Define an array named `myList` and put these items into it:

 - Fruits